NilesHachmeister/updated-portfolio-week-8/README.md

 Usage: The only thing the user will need to do is to open the webpage.
 The user will be able to use the nav section to navigate throughout the page.
 The user will also be able to click on the pictures of my work to navigate to webpages containing my work.
 At the bottom of the page the user is able to click on the contact me links to open up different interfaces to contact me.

 Images:
+This first image demonstrates what the page looks like upon load with a screen resolution of greater than 998px.
 <img src="./assets/images/examples/example1.png">

+This second image demonstrates what the bottom of the page looks like when the screen resolution of greater than 998px.
+It also shows the hover effect on the contact links.
 <img src="./assets/images/examples/example2.png">

+This third image shows what the bottom of the page looks like when the screen resolution is between 640px and 998px.
 <img src="./assets/images/examples/example3.png">

+This forth image shows what the bottom of the page looks like when the screen resolution is less than 640px.
 <img src="./assets/images/examples/example4.png">